zhouxiaomao/python-chirp/doc/index.rst

 returns.

-In :py:class:`libchirp.queue.Chirp` the message will be release when you call :py:meth:`libchirp.queue.Chirp.get`, which is NOT after the work is done.
+In :py:class:`libchirp.queue.Chirp` the message will be released when you call :py:meth:`libchirp.queue.Chirp.get`, which is NOT after the work is done.
 Which is fine if you process one message at time.
 If you process messages concurrent, we recommend to disable auto-release.